-Organise your day in time blocks
+Organize your day in time blocks

-Use productivity apps to organise your life
+Use productivity apps to organize your life

 Are you in a workplace where productivity apps are rolled out by the dozen?
 There’s a reason these apps are so popular at work.
 As their name suggests, they make you more productive!
 Who’s to say this can’t translate to your home life?
 Set up a Trello board of cards for all your to-dos with everything from vaccinations and doctors visits to Christmas shopping lists.
 Add due dates so you know when you need to get tasks done, and try your best to stay on top of them.
-Attaching dates to your chores helps you prioritise and move things around easily if needed, keeping you sane!
+Attaching dates to your chores helps you prioritize and move things around easily if needed, keeping you sane!

 Share learnings with your partner

-Maintain a calm demeanour at all times
+Maintain a calm demeanor at all times

 Written by the Circle In team.